eddiebullock/mhp/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a custom font family.

+## Development

+This is a private repository.
+For internal development documentation and guidelines, please refer to the project wiki or contact the repository owner.

+## License

+This project is private and confidential.
+All rights are reserved.
+See the LICENSE file for details.

 ## Learn More